elvis178/hexlet-jest/README.md

-This project contains a simple function that reverses a given string.
+This project contains a simple function that reverses a given string and includes tests to verify its functionality.